stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 | g             | name          | polygon group         | g body            |
 | s             | flag          | smoothing group       | s 1               |

-The _face_ command specifies the vertices of a polygon as a tuple of indices delimited by the slash character with an optional normal and texture coordinate:
+The _face_ command specifies the vertices of a polygon as a tuple of indices delimited by the slash character (the normal and texture coordinate are optional):

 | example                   | position | texture | normal |
 | -------                   | -------- | ------- | ------ |